The64thGamer/cheeseepedia/content/nhltep7w91d14auz/content.md

-The Chet Faddikins built for the Americana Amusement Park at Creative Engineering in late 1977 before getting shipped out
+The Chet Fattykins built for the Americana Amusement Park at Creative Engineering in late 1977 before getting shipped out